proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

 id: mosaic
 title: Mosaic
 ---
 Mosaics are part of what makes the Smart Asset System unique and flexible.
-They are **fixed assets** on the Sirius-Chain that can represent a set of multiple identical things that do not change.
+They are **fixed assets** on the Sirius Chain that can represent a set of multiple identical assets that do not change.

-A mosaic could be a token, but it could also be a collection of more specialised assets such as reward points, shares of stock, signatures, status flags, votes or even other currencies.
+A mosaic could be a token, but it could also be a collection of more specialized assets such as reward points, shares of stock, signatures, status flags, votes or even other currencies.

 Each mosaic has a set of configurable properties.
 During the mosaic creation, you can define: